Bussiereg/fractol/README.md

 - **Fractal Generation**: Generate popular fractals such as Mandelbrot Set and Julia Set
 - **Interactive Visualization**: Zoom and explore fractals in real-time to discover their intricate details.

-## Usage

-To use Fractol, follow these steps:

-1. Clone the repository to your local machine.
-2. Navigate to the project directory.
-3. Run the Fractol executable with the following parameter.
-    - ./fractol Mandelbrot
-    - ./fractil Julia

 ## Installation